Online & Hybrid Classrooms

 Rich and Flexible Intertextuality

-Currently, the Excelsior OWL is divided into thematic areas (The Writing Process, Research, Citation & Documentation, Rhetorical Styles, Argument & Critical Thinking, Online Writing & Presentations, Grammar Essentials, Avoiding Plagiarism, ESL Writing Online Workshop, Writing in the Disciplines, Writing Refresher, and Paper Capers).
+Currently, the Excelsior OWL is divided into thematic areas (The Writing Process, Research, Citation & Documentation, Rhetorical Styles, Argument & Critical Thinking, Online Writing & Presentations, Grammar Essentials, Avoiding Plagiarism, ESL Writing Online Workshop, Writing in the Disciplines, and Writing Refresher).
 However, the content in these areas is intentionally created to overlap, intersect with, and complement each other.
 Thus, it is not likely that you will have your students working with these modules in sequential order (i.e, starting with The Writing Process, then moving onto Research, etc.), or that you will even use only one or two learning areas exclusively.
 Instead, it is advised that you review the content of the modules and then consider what your objectives for your course already are.
 Where do your objectives and the resources available on the Excelsior OWL meet up?
 What are you already doing in your class that you can supplement with the Excelsior OWL?
 One way to start is to pull out a reading and assignment schedule from a prior semester, and then begin to search the Excelsior OWL for complementary lessons, assignments, and exercises.
 For example, if one of your objectives is to teach students how to paraphrase without plagiarizing, you will find that there are helpful resources within the Research and Avoiding Plagiarism areas.
 It is possible that you might use the “Revising and Editing” section of The Writing Process as well when they move into the revision phase.
 Again, consider what your goals are, familiarize yourself with what’s available on the Excelsior OWL, and then pair your goals with the Excelsior OWL’s resources.

 Easy-to-Navigate Pattern of Delivery